 CASA VICENS

 Take a walk into the Gràcia district of the city and find Casa Vicens.
-Gaudí designed this grand four-floor mansion house in the 19th century.
+Gaudí designed this grand four-floor mansion in the 19th century.
 It was his first commission, and it was this that paved the way for many more of his masterpieces throughout the city.

 PALAU GÜELL